 exercises below are a sampling of some basic balance exercises we use

 in Physical Therapy.

 Do you like these balance exercises?
-Did you know you can download the exercises with instructions for FREE and also receive a bonus 4 week exercise program?
-Click here!
+Download my ebook for FREE and also receive a bonus 4 week exercise program Click here!